 Oika’s rather ambiguous and idealistic mission is genuinely novel and therefore required a period of multifaceted exploration.
 Over the past three years we created inspirational media, developed and delivered educational programs for children and adults, and carried the message of Oika to the public through numerous talks and events.
 The experience and insights gained through these efforts have culminated in a much-refined programmatic focus.

-Oika now focuses on three deliverable programs:
+Oika now focuses on two deliverable programs:

 Oika is a science-based, art-driven, cultural movement to re-establish the experience of nature and relational intelligence into the human condition.

 The word Oika is derived from the Ancient Greek word Oikos, which is the source of the term "eco" (as in ecology and economy).